 There is nothing wrong with the deceased leaving a few unpaid bills at death.
-However, too much debt can spell trouble for a prospective executor.
+However, too much debt can make administering the estate very difficult for a prospective executor.

 It is very important for a prospective executor to get a clear picture of the debts and assets of the deceased as quickly as possible and before going any further with the estate.
 Some estate debts are easily handled, and some are a potential nightmare for the executor so you must be careful.

 First, you need determine how much the debts are and who they are owed to.
 Sort them into 3 groups –

 Second, determine what the assets are and how difficult they will be to convert to cash.